 Copper is essential for developing PCBs.
 Just like how it's impossible to get around a big city without knowing the proper address, the electricity that travels through the PCB needs an appropriate route that allows it to reach its destination.

 2.1When Using Copper, Here's How to Choose Copper Thickness on a PCB

 The thickness of a PCB will vary based on the number of copper layers used in it.
 Nonetheless, thicker boards work best because thinner ones are prone to breaking.
 When you opt for a thicker copper layer, the cost increases, but in some instances, this can be crucial.

-For instance, when you have determined that your electronic device’s design will need a bigger current than what a typical PCB can hold.
+For instance, when you have determined that your electronic device's design will need a more significant current than what a typical PCB can hold.

 2.2 Factors to Consider

 Make sure to consider the following aspects when deciding upon the thickness of copper in your PCB design.

 Using a thin baseboard will mean that your PCB will be overall much lighter.
 However, using a thicker board will only mean a heavier PCB because you'll be adding copper layers.

 If you're looking for flexibility, the thickness of copper will depend on how much flexibility you need.
 For instance, thinner can be flexible but are more prone to breaking.
 On the other hand, a thicker board means a heavier PCB, even if it provides more flexibility.